 - Have a personal credit score above 650

-- Be a US citizen at least 21 years old
+- Be a US citizen or legal permanent resident who is at least 21 years old

 - Own and operate the business in the US